-Do you often wonder why people develop allergies?
+Do you ever wonder why people develop allergies?

 Have you tried countless over-the-counter allergy products only to find out that your allergy symptoms persist?
 Wondering what the most common types of allergens are?

-Our ENT allergy doctors in Lawrenceville, Johns Creek and Suwanee will provide answers to your most commonly asked questions regarding allergies.
+Our ENT allergy doctors in Lawrenceville, Johns Creek (Suwanee), and Dacula (Hamilton Mill) answer your most commonly asked questions regarding allergies.

-When a person comes in contact with specific allergic substances, his or her immune system reacts and that is when symptoms transpire.
-The immune system is a very powerful factor when it comes to allergies.
-In fact, the immune system produces specific antibodies, which are capable of recognizing the same allergic substances in the future.
+The immune system is a powerful factor when it comes to allergies.
+When a person comes in contact with specific allergic substances, their immune system reacts, and that is when symptoms transpire.
+In fact, the immune system produces specific antibodies capable of recognizing the same allergic substances in the future.

 When the antibodies keep coming in contact with allergic substances, your allergy symptoms will persist.
 Certain reactions will also become evident, including:

 - production of inflammatory substances (i.e., histamine, etc.)